This guide walks you through a basic example of test splitting in CircleCI. Test splitting helps speed up your pipelines.

 View the resulting parallel test runs in the CircleCI web app.

 See how test splitting can help decrease pipeline run times and optimize credit usage.

 A CircleCI account - if you do not have an account, you can sign up for free.

-A Version Control System (VCS) provider, such as GitHub or Bitbucket, connected to your CircleCI account.
-If you have not already done so, follow the steps in the GitHub and Bitbucket integration pages to connect your VCS provider.
+A Version Control System (VCS) provider, such as GitHub, Bitbucket, or GitLab, connected to your CircleCI account.
+If you have not already done so, follow the steps in the GitHub, Bitbucket, or GitLab integration pages to connect your VCS provider.